 Additionally, local eateries serve sumptuous seafood, caught fresh and cooked to perfection.
 While the winters witness the roaring waves and thrill-seekers, the summer months transform Nazaré into a serene beach town, ideal for those retirees looking for a blend of excitement and tradition.

 After your application is approved, the passive income visa will be valid for a 4-month period.
 You’ll then need to apply for your temporary residency permit at some point during this time.
-Afterwards, the D7 is valid for a period of 2 years, with possibility of renewal.
+Afterwards, your temporary residence permit is valid for a period of 2 years, with the the possibility of renewal.

 You may apply for a passive income visa as early as 3 months prior to leaving for Portugal.
 If you’re American, you’ll also be required to undergo an FBI background check, which only has a validity of 6 months.